MarkWilcock/Generative-AI-Course/10 Introduction.md

 ### Problems with LLMs

 LLMs are not a perfect technology.
 There have a few drawbacks:
 * LLMs have ready pretty much the entire internet – both the "good" and "bad" stuff.
-It’s not possible to guid them to read just the “good” stuff.
+It’s not possible to guide them to read just the “good” stuff.
 * LLMs will make things up.
-A famous example is Google’s Bard mistakenly stating that the James Webb telescope took the first picture of an exo-planet, which when refuted led a a $9bn drop in Google’s share price.
+A famous example is Google’s Bard mistakenly stating that the James Webb telescope took the first picture of an exo-planet, which when refuted led a a $9bn drop in Google’s market value.
-* Generative AI may be used by bad actors to generate untrue messages, articles, to do bad things e.g. interfere with elections
+* Generative AI may be used by bad actors: for example, to generate untrue messages and interfere with elections.
-* Jobs will be lost (and some will be won) but there will be economic disruption
+* Jobs will be lost (and some will be won) but there will be economic disruption.

 ### Knowledge Check
 Which of the following is true of LLMs?